lelaboratoire/rethink-prs-ms/manuscript.md

 However, while such former PRS models arose from older sequencing technology and study design, a more realistic genetic architechture of common adult-onset disease acknowledges dynamic interactions among a continuum of common low-risk to rare high-risk gene variants to cumulatively drive overall risk of an individual [@LpJAX4ST].
 When only considering rare (minor allele frequency, MAF < 0.5%), high-risk gene variants, such genomic variation only contributes approximately 1-10% towards adult-onset disease incidence [@1GK3F1BxE; @wBOguD8h].
 Often, more relevant and complete sources of genetic risk is captured from complex smaller interactions of both common (MAF > 5%) and low-frequency (MAF > 0.5% and < 5%) genetic variants each contributing individual, appreciable effects [@132N8vjSs; @mOp2SAPs].
-Existing standard multivariate categorical data analysis approaches fall short in handling such enormous possible gene interaction combinations with both linear and nonlinear effects.
+Existing standard multivariate categorical data analysis approaches fall short in handling such enormous possible genetic interaction combinations with both linear and nonlinear effects.
 In this context, more robust and efficient methods towards a polygeneic risk calculation are necessary in capturing the overlap between context-dependent effects of both rare and common alleles on human genetic disorder.
+Herein, we use the terminology gene-gene (GxG) interactions to indicate any genetic interaction including SNP-SNP interactions.

-With respect to better understanding the epistasis across an individual's genome, various statistical models have been designed with the intent of capturing high dimensional gene-gene (GxG) interactions.
+With respect to better understanding the epistasis across an individual's genome, various statistical models have been designed with the intent of capturing high dimensional GxG interactions.
 The Multifactor Dimensionality Reduction (MDR) method is one such nonparametric, model-free framework that addresses these challenges and has been extensively applied to detect nonlinear complex GxG interactions associated with individual disease [@E26QhGxD].
 By isolating a specific pool of genetic factors from all polymorphism and cross-valiating prediction scores averaged across identified high risk multi-locus genotypes, the original MDR approach is able to categorize multi-loci genotypes, whether in the 1D or 2D, into two groups of risk based on some threshold value.
 While created with the primary intention towards GxG interaction detection by reducing dimensionality interactively in inferring genotype encodings, the MDR model has additionally demonstrated applicability as a risk score calculation model in constructing PRS scores [@93PfLXPZ].